ntop/n2n/doc/Crypto.md

 ### AES

-AES uses the standard way of an IV, but it does not neccessarily transmit the full IV along with the packets.
+AES uses the standard way of an IV but it does not neccessarily transmit the full IV along with the packets.
 The size of the transmitted part is adjustable by changing the `TRANSOP_AES_IV_SEED_SIZE` definition found in `src/transform_aes.c`.
 It defaults to 8 meaning that 8 bytes (of max 16) are transmitted.
 The remaining 8 bytes are fixed, key-derived material is used to fill up to full block size.
-For various reasons, a single AES-ECB encryption step is applied to these 16 bytes before they get used as regular IV for AES-CBCing the payload.
+A single AES-ECB encryption step is applied to these 16 bytes before they get used as regular IV for AES-CBCing the payload.

-The padding scheme is the same as used with Twofish.
+The padding scheme is the same as the one used with Twofish.

 AES relies on openSSL's `evp_*` interface which also offers hardware acceleration where available (SSE, AES-NI, …).
-It however is slower than the following stream ciphers because the CBC mode cannot compete to the optimized stream ciphers; maybe AES-CTR being a stream cipher could.
+It however is slower than the following stream ciphers because the CBC mode cannot compete with the optimized stream ciphers.

+_Perhaps, AES-CTR being a stream cipher could have competed with the stream ciphers._

-_Current ideas are to bring CTS mode to AES in some future version, just to avoid unneccessary weight gains from padding.
+_Another possible extension would be to bring CTS mode to AES in some future version, just to avoid unneccessary weight gains from padding.
 CTS mode works well starting with plain texts from one block plus.
 So, we might revert back to the Twofish-way of IV handling with a full block IV._

 ### ChaCha20

 ChaCha20 was the first stream cipher supported by n2n.

 It also relies on openSSL's `evp_*` interface.
-It does not use the Poly1305 message tag from the same author, though.
-Whole packet's checksum will be handled in the header, see below.
+It does not use the Poly1305 message tag from the same author though.
+Whole packet's checksum will be handled in the header (see below).

 The random full 128-bit IV is transmitted in plain.